3scale/apisonator/README.md

-# 3scale API Management System Backend
+# Apisonator

-This is 3scale's kick-ass ultra-scalable API management system backend.
+This is Red Hat 3scale API Management Platform's Backend.

+This software is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+See the LICENSE and NOTICE files that should have been provided along with this software for details.

 ## Development environment set up

-We recommend that you **DO NOT** install the software on your own machine but instead use an isolated development environment.
+The development environment currently needs a private container image.
+We recommend that for the time being you set up the project with a Ruby interpreter in your development machine and one of the multiple Ruby version and gemsets managers such as RVM or rbenv.

 To learn how to run the project once the environment has been set up, refer to the "Running" section.

 The first thing you will need is cloning the project:
-> `$ git clone git@github.com:3scale/backend.git`
+> `$ git clone git@github.com:3scale/apisonator.git`

-Next cd into the directory, `cd backend`.
+Next cd into the directory, `cd apisonator`.

-### Isolated environment (supported)
+### Containerized environment

 #### Prerequisites